dennisjooo/dennisjooo/README.md

 ### Hi there 👋
 My name Dennis Jonathan.
-I'm super interested in Data Science and Machine Learning 📊🤖.
+I'm super interested in data science and machine learning 📊🤖.

 <!--
 **dennisjooo/dennisjooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.